lemoniris/part-time-bioinfo-lecturer-posting/README.md

 new posting: https://jobs.rutgers.edu/postings/236045 -- applying to it!! hopefully i can finish by like early-mid-october

 i would use this book: https://www.oreilly.com/library/view/python-cookbook-3rd/9781449357337/ as the required text, python cookbook and use jupyter notebooks

+"I'd still like to encourage you to apply.
+We only have one applicant right now.
+So if you are still interested, there is a good chance you could get it"

+im gonna finish applying this week